 Kuwait emir warns critics as protest-hit parliament opens

-KUWAIT (Reuters) - Kuwait's ruler opened the country's new parliament on Sunday in the face of months of street protests and political unrest, warning critics he would not accept lawless behavior and chaos on the streets.
+KUWAIT (Reuters) - Kuwait's ruler opened a new parliament on Sunday in the face of months of street protests and political unrest, saying he welcomed constructive criticism but would not accept lawless behavior and chaos on the streets.

 Security forces had set up barriers that stopped several hundred opposition activists - a small crowd by Kuwaiti standards - approaching the building overnight to continue their demonstrations against what they see as a rubber-stamp assembly.

-The parliament in the U.S.-allied oil producer was elected on December 1 amid mass street rallies and opposition boycotts over a change to the voting laws that activists said favored pro-government candidates.
+The parliament in the U.S.-allied, oil-producing Gulf state was elected on December 1 amid mass street rallies and an opposition boycott over a change to the voting laws that activists said favored pro-government candidates.

-Sheikh Sabah al-Ahmad al-Sabah on Sunday told the new lawmakers he supported freedom of expression and constructive criticism, but recent events had shown "aspects of chaos, breaching of the law and unguided political discourse".
+Sheikh Sabah al-Ahmad al-Sabah told the new lawmakers on Sunday that he supported freedom of expression and constructive criticism, but recent events had shown "aspects of chaos, breaching of the law and unguided political discourse".